Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Introduction

-The above equation is useful to look for poles associated to elastic resonances, which are found in the second sheet.
-In particular, a pole at $\sqrt{s_R}=M_R-\,i\, \Gamma_R/2$ in the second sheet, corresponds exactly with the position of a {\sl zero} of the S-matrix partial wave in the first Riemann sheet.
+The above equation is useful to look for poles associated with elastic resonances, which are found in the second sheet.
+In particular, a pole at $\sqrt{s_R}=M_R-\,i\, \Gamma_R/2$ in the second sheet, corresponds exactly with the position of a {\sl zero} of the $S$-matrix partial wave in the first Riemann sheet.
 Restoring the isospin and angular momentum indices back, this reads:

 This zero condition may be recast as